 Give wisdom to those in authority and may our community work together for the good of all.

 We give thanks for those who care for others and ask you to bless them in all they do.

 We ask this in the name of Jesus, healer and physician.

-If you would like support please fill in the form below and we will get back in touch soon.
+Please fill in the form below and we will get back in touch as soon as we can.

 The Association of Christian Counsellors are also offering support.
 Click the button below to find out more.